catmj/Goodreaders/README.md

     4. KEYWORD PREPROCESSING (optional): Create a list of potential keywords from book descriptions by removing common and problematic words.
-Reformat book descriptions to ensure consistency. keyword_preprocessing\keyword_preprocessing.py
+Reformat book descriptions to ensure consistency. keyword_preprocessing\keyword_preprocessing.py Takes words from books' descriptions and users' reviews, formats them consistently, removes special characters and numerals, and removes short words and words commonly found in book reviews (stopwords).
+            Parameters:
+                "books_matched_copy.csv" : CSV file
+                    Contains an indexed list of books, where each book has a description ("description").
+                "reviews_matched_copy.csv" : CSV file
+                    Contains an indexed list of user reviews of books, where each user review may have user-written text ("review"). new_stop_words : str list
+                    Additional stopwords to add to the default list of stopwords from the nltk.corpus library.
+Generally, contains words common in book descriptions and reviews, such as words related to reading, publishing, or writing.
+            Returns:
+                "output_file_books.csv" : CSV file
+                    Contains all potential keywords from each book description from the "books_matched_copy.csv" dataset.
+                "output_file_reviews.csv" : CSV file
+                    Contains all potential keywords from each user review from the "reviews_matched_copy.csv" dataset.
+Not as useful since book reviews are usually blank (ratings only).
     5. KEYWORD PROCESSING: Create a list of keywords from each book's description. keyword_processing\get_keys_v2.py